-- All adults should receive vaccines to protect their health, even healthy adults.
-Everyone should see their doctor or health care provider to have their vaccination needs.
+- All adults should receive vaccines to protect their health, even if they’re healthy.
+Everyone should see their doctor or health care provider to assess their vaccination needs.

 Immunization Schedules and Recommended Vaccinations

-And remember, talk to your provider before you travel abroad as you may need special vaccines to protect you against diseases common in other parts of the world.
+And remember, talk to your provider before you travel abroad, as you may need special vaccines to protect you against diseases common in other parts of the world.

 Medicare and Immunizations

 As a doctor, I know it’s critically important that patients know what immunizations and vaccines they should have.
 Medicare members also need to know which ones are paid for by Medicare.
 The way Medicare covers them depends on which vaccines you need, so it’s very important that you look at your Summary of Benefits.

 But the bottom line is that vaccination is critical, especially among older people.
 Please check with your doctor to make sure your immunizations are up to date.
 If they’re not, please get those missing vaccinations.
 It’s tragic to suffer from vaccine-preventable diseases when there’s such an easy and reliable fix.